ajaffer/vehicle-detection/README.md

 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
-[image1]: ./examples/car_not_car.png
+[image1]: ./output_images/CarNotCar.png
-[image2]: ./examples/HOG_example.jpg
+[image2]: ./output_images/hog_examples/hog/hog.jpg
-[image3]: ./examples/sliding_windows.jpg
+[image3]: ./output_images/search_windows.png
-[image4]: ./examples/sliding_window.jpg
+[image4]: ./output_images/boxes1.png
+[image42]: ./output_images/boxes2.png
+[image43]: ./output_images/boxes3.png
+[image44]: ./output_images/boxes4.png
+[image45]: ./output_images/boxes5.png
+[image46]: ./output_images/boxes6.png

-[image5]: ./examples/bboxes_and_heat.png
+[image5]: ./output_images/heatmap1.png
-[image6]: ./examples/labels_map.png
-[image7]: ./examples/output_bboxes.png
+[image52]: ./output_images/heatmap2.png
+[image53]: ./output_images/heatmap3.png
+[image54]: ./output_images/heatmap4.png
+[image55]: ./output_images/heatmap5.png
+[image56]: ./output_images/heatmap6.png

 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ###Histogram of Oriented Gradients (HOG)

 ####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+How HOG features were extracted from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+I have used the code from the quiz, the code that extracts HOG features is located in the IPython notebook, it is called `get_hog_features`

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+First I read all the `vehicle` and `not-vehicle` images.
+This is an example of these images:

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I experimented with different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I used different images from each of the two classes and displayed them to understand how the `skimage.hog()` was working.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
-Explain how you settled on your final choice of HOG parameters.
+How I settled final choice of HOG parameters.

-I tried various combinations of parameters and...
+I first visualized the different images in the 3-D plot using different color spaces, although the course instructor suggested that vehicles seems to have a high saturation relative to the background, I was not able to make the same observation.
+I took the advice and used a color space that could identify on saturation, namely HSV, but my results were bad, as the classifier was giving me false positive on the road.
+I changed to `YCrCb`, which started to give better results.
+I then used different values for orientation, from 9 to 18, using a higher number was costing more CPU time and I saw the number of detected boxes went down.
+I tried many different values and settled on the following based on best performance:
+`orientations=9`, `pixels_per_cell=(8, 8)`, `hog_channel=ALL` and `cells_per_block=(2, 2)`

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+How I trained SVM classifier using the selected HOG features

-I trained a linear SVM using...
+I trained a linear SVM see `svc = LinearSVC()`, it uses `extract_features` function, which also adds the `spatial` and `color histgotram` features.

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+Sliding window search

+As it was discussed in the lectures, the car that is near appears to be larger than the ones that are far away.
+Therefore a good idea is to use sliding windows of smaller size near the horizon and bigger ones near the bottom side of the image.
+I really liked the window selection done by: https://github.com/jimwinquist/vehicle-detection/blob/master/vehicle_detection.py, I copied the window selection logic from there.
+Previously I tried somewhat different window sizes, but my results were not as good as the above.
+In future I will research how can I improve upon the window selection.

+The following image is from the same place that I borrowed the window selection logic: https://github.com/jimwinquist/vehicle-detection I used the same image, since it exactly shows how the window selection is being done.

 ![alt text][image3]

 ####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+Examples of test images

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I am using `YCrCb` 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.

+Following is an example of how I my code detects the vehicles.

 ![alt text][image4]
+![alt text][image42]
+![alt text][image43]
+![alt text][image44]
+![alt text][image45]
+![alt text][image46]
 ---

 ### Video Implementation